 Farndon et al have conservatively estimated the prevalence of GS at 1:57,000 births.
-In individuals who develop basal cell carcinoma when younger than 19 years, the incidence of GS rises markedly to 1:5.
+In individuals who develop basal cell carcinoma before age 19 years, the incidence of GS rises markedly to 1:5.

 Worldwide studies of Gardner syndrome kindreds have shown an increased incidence of APC gene mutation (I1307K mutation) in persons of Ashkenazi Jewish descent with a family history of colorectal cancer.
 Burn et al calculated the prevalence of APC mutations in northern England at 2.29 X 10-5.
 Bisgaard et al estimated that the incidence of Gardner syndrome among Danish individuals is 1:13,528.

 BRR syndrome is also a rare syndrome with probable autosomal dominant inheritance.
 Cowden syndrome is also relatively uncommon, estimated to affect 1:200,000 births.
 Nelen et al have estimated that the prevalence of Cowden disease among Dutch persons is 1:200,000-250,000 population.
 FJP can affect 1:100,000 births.